praveek/launch.en/help/launch-reference/publishing/environments.md

 ## Next steps

-By reading this document, you should have a working understanding for configuring and installing your environments.
+By reading this document, you should have a working understanding for configuring environments in the UI and installing them into your website or app.
 You are now ready to start publishing your library builds.

 As you publish iterations of your library over time, you may find it necessary to track and archive previous builds for troubleshooting and rollback purposes.
 See the guide on [republishing older libraries](./republish.md) for more information.